Abhisheak-Amalraj/BlazorFullStackCrud/README.md

-# BlazorFullStackCrud
+# Water Consumption Tracker

-# BlazorFullStackCrud
+This repository contains a basic Water Consumption Tracker application built using C# .NET 6, Entity Framework Core, MS SQL, and a Blazor-based front-end UI.

-BlazorFullStackCrud is a full-stack web application built with Blazor using .NET 6.
-This project demonstrates CRUD (Create, Read, Update, Delete) operations using Blazor.
+The project demonstrates adherence to SOLID principles, and test-driven development (TDD), and follows best practices for creating scalable and maintainable software.

 ## Prerequisites